Submit your email to push it up the queue

 Mean score of companies in the Dairy Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Fonterra Co-operative Group Limited reported total greenhouse gas emissions of approximately 25,823,000,000 kg CO2e.
-This includes Scope 1 emissions of about 1,347,000,000 kg CO2e, Scope 2 emissions of around 500,000,000 kg CO2e, and significant Scope 3 emissions totalling approximately 23,976,000,000 kg CO2e.
-Fonterra has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by FY2030, using FY2018 as the baseline.
-Additionally, the company is committed to ensuring that 78.2% of its suppliers and customers, based on emissions, will have science-based targets by FY2028.
-Furthermore, Fonterra plans to reduce Scope 1 and 3 emissions from dairy by 30% per tonne of fat-and-protein-corrected milk by FY2030.
-The company also pledges to achieve no deforestation across its primary deforestation-linked commodities by 31st December 2025.
-These targets align with the science-based targets initiative (SBTi) and reflect Fonterra's commitment to sustainable practices in the food and beverage processing sector, headquartered in New Zealand.
+In 2023, Fonterra Co-operative Group Limited reported total carbon emissions of approximately 25,823,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 1,347,000,000 kg CO2e, Scope 2 emissions of approximately 500,000,000 kg CO2e, and significant Scope 3 emissions amounting to about 23,976,000,000 kg CO2e.
+The Scope 3 emissions primarily stem from purchased goods and services, which account for about 23,534,000,000 kg CO2e.
+Fonterra has set ambitious climate commitments, aiming for a 30% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2030 from a FY2018 baseline.
+This target is part of their Science-Based Targets initiative (SBTi) commitments, which also include ensuring that 70% of their suppliers by emissions will have science-based targets by 2024.
+Additionally, Fonterra aims for a more aggressive reduction of 50.4% in Scope 1 and 2 emissions by FY2030, with a specific focus on reducing Scope 1 and 3 emissions from dairy by 30% per tonne of fat-and-protein-corrected milk by the same year.
+Fonterra's emissions data is not cascaded from any parent organization, and all reported figures are derived directly from their own disclosures.
+The company is headquartered in New Zealand and operates within the food and beverage processing sector, actively working towards sustainability and reduced environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents